Our key question this term is: I wonder why we love to be beside the seaside...

 Concepts: Identity, adversity, influence, sacrifice, prejudice, conflict, peace

-PE will usually take place on Monday and Tuesday.
-However, please ensure your child has a full PE kit in school everyday in case there are addition sessions taking place throughout the week.
-Please ensure your child's earrings are removed specifically for PE days or ensure that your child can remove them independently.
+Autumn 1 PE will take place on Tuesday and Wednesday afternoon.
+Due to current procedures, please ensure your child comes in to school wearing their full PE on Tuesdays and Wednesdays.
+Please also ensure your child's earrings are removed specifically for PE days.
 Earrings worn, which can not be to be removed by the child, will result in a missed PE session.

-Reading books will be changed on a Monday or Tuesday each week.
+Reading books will be changed on a Wednesday each week.
 The children will receive two books per week to share with you at home.
 When reading with your child, it is important to ask your child questions about what they have read to further develop their understanding of the text.

 The biggest impact parents can have on learning at school is reading with your children as regularly as possible at home.
 Home school books, books from the library, magazines, cereal boxes all count as home reading.
 To encourage the children to read as much as possible at home, EYFS and KS1 are continuing with a weekly reading raffle.
 We would like all Lawford children to read at least 4 times per week at home and for this to be recorded in their home planners.
 There is no need for lengthy comments after each read, just a simple: Book title, page number and adult’s name would work brilliantly each day.
 Every child who has read at least 4 times, and it is noted in their planners, will receive a raffle token on a Monday (to ensure weekend reads are included too).
 Each Monday, in each class, one raffle token will be pulled out of a hat and that child will win a reading prize.